caiovfernandes/RabbitMQExperiments/CONTRIBUTING.md

 - Fix problems that are important to users.
 - Engage the community in working toward the best possible terraform module.
-- Enable a sustainable system for DNXers maintainers to review contributions
+- Enable a sustainable system for DNXers maintainers to review contributions.

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.